need4swede/wiki-go/data/documents/playback/trident-player/hdr/document.md

 | **HLG** | Broadcast HDR | None (backwards compatible) |
 | **Dolby Vision** | Dynamic HDR | Dynamic (per-frame) |

-All four are decoded with hardware acceleration on supported Apple TV models.
+All four are decoded with hardware acceleration on supported devices.
+This page focuses on the living-room setup, where your TV and HDMI chain decide what you actually see; on iPhone and iPad, HDR simply plays on the built-in display with no setup.